-D3.
+D2.
 Player Eligibility - Gender

-- D3.1.
-In order to be eligible to play in the following WFDF playing divisions, players must meet the specified criteria. - D3.2.
-Gender definitions are defined in the WFDF Gender Policy. - D3.3.
-Men Division All players are eligible to participate in the Men Divisions of all competitions. - D3.4.
-Women Division All female players are eligible to participate in the Women Divisions of all competitions. - D3.5.
+- D2.1.
+In order to be eligible to play in the following WFDF playing divisions, players must meet the specified criteria. - D2.2.
+The eligibility of transgender athletes is governed by the WFDF Transgender Policy. - D2.3.
+Men's Division All players are eligible to participate in the Men's Divisions of all competitions. - D2.4.
+Women's Division All female players are eligible to participate in the Women's Divisions of all competitions. - D2.5.
 Mixed Division All players are eligible to participate in the Mixed Divisions of all competitions.

-D4.
+D3.
 Player Eligibility - Age